syncfusion-content/js-api-docs/api/js/ejCircularGauge.md

-Height of the legend.
+Specify the height of the legend.
 Height can be specified in pixel.

 #### Default Value